Vassilis Charalampopoulos (basketball): Olympiacos & Ionikos Nikaias (2019–2021)

 On August 14, 2019, Charalampopoulos signed a four-year (2+2) deal with EuroLeague side Olympiacos.
 On September 15, 2019, he was loaned to Ionikos Nikaias of the Greek Basket League for the 2019–2020 season.
 His loan was prematurely recalled on January 8, 2020, and Charalampopoulos rejoined Olympiacos for their EuroLeague campaign, after a rather successful stint with Ionikos.
 On July 17, 2021, Olympiacos opted out of their mutual contract and Charalampopoulos became a free agent.
 In 13 EuroLeague games total with Olympiacos (11 during the 2020–2021 season), Charalampopoulos averaged a playing time of only 7.5 minutes, as well as 2.5 points and 0.6 rebounds per contest.

 Reyer Venezia (2021)

 On August 1, 2021, Charalampopoulos signed a multi-year deal with Umana Reyer Venezia of the Italian Lega Basket Serie A (LBA).

 Fortitudo Bologna (2021–2022)

 On December 1, 2021, Charalampopoulos transferred to Fortitudo Bologna.

 VL Pesaro (2022–2023)

 On July 17, 2022, Charalampopoulos signed with Victoria Libertas Pesaro of the Italian Lega Basket Serie A (LBA).
 He averaged 9.4 points, 4.7 rebounds and 1.6 assists per game.

 Dinamo Sassari (2023–2024)

 On July 13, 2023, he signed with Dinamo Sassari of the Italian Lega Basket Serie A (LBA).

 Türk Telekom (2024–2025)

 On June 26, 2024, he signed with Türk Telekom of the Turkish Basketbol Süper Ligi (BSL).

-AEK Athens (2025–present)
+AEK Athens (2025–2026)

 On August 12, 2025, he returned to Greece, signing a one-year deal with AEK.

+Aris (2026–present)

+On July 29, 2026, Charalampopoulos signed a 2+1 year contract with Aris Thessaloniki of the Greek Basketball League (GBL) and the EuroCup.